Squid Ink Pasta with Prawns is one of my favourite dishes of all time.

 It’s so so easy that I’ve been making it for years but, I don’t know whether it is because squid-ink pasta can prove tricky to find, I actually consider it a bit of a treat.

-But, you know, one of your kitchen gadgets could be cooking you a nice lunch or dinner for tomorrow while this cooks, of course.
+Cook this on the hob while one of of your kitchen gadgets with a plug could be cooking you a nice lunch or dinner for tomorrow.

 So what does squid ink pasta taste of?